KevinBatdorf/fit-to-width/readme.txt

 A simple, lightweight block for displaying each line of text at full width, no matter the length of the text.
 No JavaScript.

-Note: if you are installing it for the first time from the Block Inserter, WordPress has a bug where it doesn't load block styles into the iFrame, so you will need to refresh.

 Star the project on GitHub: [https://github.com/kevinbatdorf/fit-to-width](https://github.com/kevinbatdorf/fit-to-width)

+*Note*: if you are installing it for the first time from the Block Inserter, WordPress has a bug where it doesn't load block styles into the iFrame, so you will need to refresh.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/fit-to-width` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress

 == Frequently Asked Questions ==